Mookie Betts Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to pace the league.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks first in the league.

-- The Braves' 3.83 team ERA ranks fourth among all league pitching staffs.
+- The Braves have a 3.82 team ERA that ranks third across all MLB pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (140 total, 1.1 per game).
+- Braves pitchers combine to give up 141 home runs (1.1 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.